Business Decision Analysis MGT2010

 Intended Learning Outcomes

 To develop an understanding of the types and uses of data for decision making in organisations based on the knowledge and skills acquired in MGT 1023.
-The course provides an overview of how qualitative and quantitative data can inform organisational decision-making.
-Key questions explored on the course are:
+The course provides an overview of how qualitative and quantitative data can inform organisational decision-making and explore key questions such as:

-1. What is the Business Environment and what kinds of decisions do managers need to take for organisations to thrive?
+1. What kinds of decisions do managers need to take for organisations to thrive and survive?

-2. What are the sources and types of data that managers typically use?
+2. What are the types of data that managers require to use to make Evidence-Based Decisions?

-3. How do organisations manage the risk and uncertainty that exist because of the limitations of data and information?
+3. How do organisations manage the risk and uncertainty that exist because of the limitations of data and information availability and accuracy?

-The course also begins to raise key questions that underpin the core Junior Honours course on strategic management.
+The course also begins to raise key questions that underpin the core Junior Honours course MGT4023 Strategic Management.
 As such, throughout the course, we consider why management decisions concerning long term organisational survival are complex.
+This includes 'Connections with Practice' with a minimum of one guest practitioner discussing how decisions are made within their organization at senior & middle levels.

 Intended Learning Outcomes of Course